Embeddings

 tensor([0.8156])

-As we can see, there is a lot of similarity
+As we can see, there is quite a bit of similarity

 embeddings = model.wv.vectors